 To make the video conferencing experience as seamless as possible, all team members must have access to at least a consistent 5Mbps connection.

 Our core working hours are from 9 a.m. - 5 p.m.
 EST. We work with clients for 32 high-quality hours/week, reserving the remaining 8 hours for professional development and internal projects.

 Your Very team will be available to you for active collaboration during regular business hours.
 We’ve tested many different collaboration tools, and we only use the best of the best.
 Here are the five must-have tools we use to collaborate with each other and with our clients.

-For a typical client kick-off, we have team members fly out for an in-person release planning meeting.
+For a typical client kick-off, we have team members fly out for an in-person Product Strategy Sprint.
 We put together a tight agenda in advance and typically work a couple of full days together.
-Our product managers are also available to come onsite for additional release planning meetings on an as-needed basis.
+Our product managers are also available to come onsite for additional Product Strategy Sprints on an as-needed basis.

 "Very was truly our partner in launching Thrive Global's digital media presence.
 In a short time-frame, they designed and problem-solved alongside our team seamlessly.
 They are flexible, creative, and focused on quality."

 We begin by learning everything there is to know about your business, your customers, and the problems this project will solve.
 We also identify unvalidated assumptions and knowledge gaps, so we can start managing uncertainty.
 From there, we make plans to fill the riskiest knowledge gaps and validate, or invalidate, the riskiest assumptions.
 We also review all existing research and conduct an analysis of competitive products.

 During a project kickoff, we go through a rigorous Product Strategy Sprint process that takes place over the course of several days.
 Throughout the sprint, we work to define the business needs, the end users, and the solution we're bringing those users.
 We identify the situations in which they will use the product and its features, and we determine their motivations.
 Together, we decide what success looks like — for the whole project and for customers.